tiny8877/okta.github.io/_source/_posts/2019-04-26-tutorial-build-universal-apps-with-nuxt.md

 ## Protect Your Resources in Nuxt

 Perhaps you don't want to share the information on the progress page with just anyone who visits the site.
 Instead, you want to restrict that information to people who have registered.
-You also want to use modern web authentication standards like OAuth and OpenID Connect, which you’ll use to retrieve tokens and thus grant access to your resources.
+You also want to use modern web authentication standards like OAuth and OpenID Connect, which you'll use to retrieve tokens and thus grant access to your resources.

 You could build everything yourself, we only need email address and password after all.
 But how should you store that password?
 How does someone get back into their account if they forget their password?
 What happens when you need to enable multi-factor authentication?
 How can you allow users of this site to access other sites from your company?

 Okta to the rescue!
 Okta provides a secure, simple and standards-based identity source for your application.
 No more writing registration forms!

 First go to [developer.okta.com/signup](https://developer.okta.com/signup/) which will guide you through getting a free developer tenant on Okta.
-Your tenant will have a name such as dev-1234.okta.com make a note of this address we’ll need it later.
+Your tenant will have a name such as dev-1234.okta.com make a note of this address we'll need it later.

 Once you have signed in as an administrator select `Applications` from the menu at the top of the page, then `Add application`.